My part of the eulogy for my father, Carroll Stanley.

 Well, I danced with my Dad on my wedding day to Winchester Cathedral.
 I did not stand on his feet.
 We had fun.

-And a season for every activity under the heavens:
+“There is a time for everything, And a season for every activity under the heavens:

 A time to be born and a time to die,